SciML/SciMLSensitivity.jl/docs/src/manual/differential_equation_sensitivities.md

-For an analysis of which methods will be most efficient for computing the solution derivatives for a given problem, consult our analysis [in this arxiv paper](https://arxiv.org/abs/1812.01892).
+For an analysis of which methods will be most efficient for computing the solution derivatives for a given problem, consult our analysis [in this arXiv paper](https://arxiv.org/abs/1812.01892).
 A general rule of thumb
 is:

 - `ForwardDiffSensitivity` is the fastest for differential equations with small numbers of parameters (<100) and can be used on any differential equation solver that is native Julia.
-If the chosen ODE solver is not compatible with direct automatic differentiation, `ForwardSensitivty` may be used instead.
+If the chosen ODE solver is incompatible with direct automatic differentiation, `ForwardSensitivty` may be used instead.
-- Adjoint senstivity analysis is the fastest when the number of parameters is sufficiently large.
+- Adjoint sensitivity analysis is the fastest when the number of parameters is sufficiently large.
 There are three configurations of note.
-Using `QuadratureAdjoint` is the fastest but uses the most memory, `BacksolveAdjoint` uses the least memory but on very stiff problems it may be unstable and require a lot of checkpoints, while `InterpolatingAdjoint` is in the middle, allowing checkpointing to control total memory use.
+Using `QuadratureAdjoint` is the fastest but uses the most memory, `BacksolveAdjoint` uses the least memory but on very stiff problems it may be unstable and requires many checkpoints, while `InterpolatingAdjoint` is in the middle, allowing checkpointing to control total memory use.
 - The methods which use direct automatic differentiation (`ReverseDiffAdjoint`, `TrackerAdjoint`, `ForwardDiffSensitivity`, and `ZygoteAdjoint`) support